-There is no good project if there is no good communication and understanding between the team and the client.
+There is no good project without good communication and understanding between the team and the client.
 Of course, this step implies the agreement to the terms of the proposal first.

 The client company must specify what likes and needs to see on the website.
 Real-case website designs provided by the client are practical too.
 Plus, you have to meet the person from the client company that will make the decisions.

 This phase is important because it can conserve the requirements for both sides.
-So, the client cannot complain later that asked something different from what you have provided.
+So, the client cannot complain later that asking for something different from what you have provided.

 2. Define the Project Manager

-The project manager will be the person behind the planning, organizing, implementing the research, and talking to everyone in order to set everything accurately.
-The manager will be responsible to check for team members’ availability and assign tasks respectively.
+The project manager will be the person behind the planning, organizing, implementing the research, and talking to everyone to set everything accurately.
+The manager will be responsible for checking for team members’ availability and assign tasks respectively.

 This role is to moderate the whole procedure to ensure that the desired result will be delivered on time.
 Also, this person is the one who communicates with the client and the team for ongoing audits kai possible modifications.